polterguy/phosphorusfive/core/p5.webapp/system42/components/settings/README.md

   _app:my-app
 ```

-The above invocation, would return something similar to the following.
+The above invocation, would return something similar to the following, assuming you have a setting for _"my-app"_ called _"my-setting-key"_.

 ```
 sys42.utilities.get-setting